myapi-rest/myapi-shorturl/CONTRIBUTING.md

 ## Issues

-- Use the **Bug report** or **Feature request** templates when opening issues.
+When opening an issue, please include:

+- The endpoint you are referring to
-- Include the endpoint, sample request/response, and any relevant context.
+- A sample request and response (if applicable)
+- A clear description of the problem or question
+- Any additional context that helps us understand the situation

+This helps us respond faster and more accurately.

 ## Pull Requests

+Pull requests for improvements to documentation, examples, or Postman collections are welcome.

+If you’d like to contribute:

-1. Fork the repository.
+1. Fork the repository
-2. Create a branch for your changes.
+2. Create a small, focused branch
-3. Keep changes focused and small where possible.
-4. Update or add examples/docs as needed.
-5. Open a PR and briefly describe what you changed and why.
+3. Make your edits (docs, examples, or minor fixes)
+4. Open a PR with a short description of the change

-We aim to review contributions as time allows.
+We review contributions as time allows.

 ## Code of Conduct